Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 ---

 # Assignment 1
-## Note: This assignment is currently under development

 The purpose of the OSL740 assignments is to showcase your abilities in the course thus far, and conduct a bit of independent research.
 Some of what you'll be asked to complete will be familiar to you, while other parts will require you to think a bit and do some light Googling.
 It's expected you won't have all the answers right away, but you can find them. **As a result, unlike labs, your professor cannot provide any help or troubleshooting for your assignment.**